 Science Applications will assume and continue all of SAIC's stock and other compensation, benefit and incentive plans for employees, retirees, and directors (including, without limitation, the 2006 Equity Incentive Plan and the 2006 Employee Stock Purchase Plan) and will assume all outstanding stock options, restricted stock awards, restricted stock units, performance share awards and other obligations previously granted or incurred under such plans.
-In connection with the Merger, each of SAIC's outstanding options to purchase common stock will be converted into an option covering the same number of shares of Science Applications' common stock, and with the same terms and conditions as the SAIC outstanding option, and all outstanding restricted stock awards, restricted stock units and performance share awards will be payable in the same number of shares of Science Applications' common stock, units and performance share awards will be payable in the same number of shares of Science Applications as a result of the Merger.
+In connection with the Merger, each of SAIC's outstanding options to purchase common stock will be converted into an option covering the same number of shares of Science Applications' common stock, and with the same terms and conditions as the SAIC outstanding option, and all outstanding restricted stock awards, restricted stock units and performance share awards will be payable in the same number of shares of Science Applications' common stock, with the same terms and conditions as the outstanding SAIC award.
+There will be no material amendments or modifications to such plans as a result of the Merger.
 If the amendments to the 2006 Equity Incentive Plan described in Proposal 3 are approved by stockholders at the 2012 Annual Meeting, such plan will be assumed by Science Applications as amended.